canonical/cloud-init/doc/rtd/reference/network-config.rst

 Some datasources may not be initialised until after the network has been brought up.
-In this case, ``cloud-init`` will attempt to bring up the interfaces specified by the datasource metadata using a network activator discovered by `cloudinit.net.activators.select_activator`_.
+In this case, ``cloud-init`` will attempt to bring up the interfaces specified by the datasource meta-data using a network activator discovered by `cloudinit.net.activators.select_activator`_.

 This behaviour can be disabled in the ``cloud-init`` configuration dictionary,